G. de P. — I am ready for your questions.

 Furthermore, the beasts, even the mammalia, today are becoming sishtas, rather rapidly indeed — except for the apes.
 More and more they are losing, not vital powers so much, but their aggressive power.
 They are becoming quieter and quieter and slowly dying out; and finally there will remain only the sishtas of them.

 When the human stock goes to the next globe of our planetary chain, the human races will have become decrepit, sear with age; their aggressive power will have vanished.
 You see examples of that even in peoples who have had their heyday on earth.
 Their energies seem to die down, and the race or stock loses its power, and in this manner they continue for several hundreds or it may be a thousand or two years in a sort of quiescent state like the Greeks were during the Middle Ages and as the Spaniards to a certain extent are so even today after their heyday of social and political power a few hundred years ago.
-The North American Indians are a good example of a racial stock, on the other hand, which is dying out.

 The human sishtas will of course still be human beings; but they will be very quiet egos, relatively speaking, for though they will be living and reincarnating, and the very highest of the human race, yet they will be in a kind of rest period that lasts for ages.
 Nature keeps them alive for her future purposes as human beings through the ages awaiting the incoming of the next inflow of manasaputras in the fifth round.